 Related Schools & Departments

-Akshat joined the International Relations Council (IRC) in 2017, and held a number of positions including member, Vice President, and President.
+Akshat joined the International Relations Council and held a number of positions including Vice President and President.

-Akshat completed his first co-op in Fall 2018 as a Technology Consultant at Endeavor Partners, a technology consulting firm that helps companies with their digital strategy.
+He completed his first co-op as a Technology Consultant at Endeavor Partners, a technology consulting firm that helps companies create and implement digital strategies.

-Through his work on the IRC, Akshat started volunteering with the United Nations Association of Greater Boston, an organization that supports global education for middle and high schoolers.
+Akshat volunteered with the United Nations Association of Greater Boston, providing academic support for local middle and high schoolers.

-He enjoyed Global Governance and the course’s focus on current issues of global governance and framing global governance in a way that it could be applied to many different contexts.
+He enjoyed the course Global Governance and its framing of global governance in a way that applies to many different contexts.

-Akshat served as the Secretary General for the Northeast Regional Model Arab League Conference, and wrote an article about his experience for the Northeastern University Political Review (NUPR).
+Akshat served as the Secretary General for the Northeast Regional Model Arab League Conference, and wrote an article about his experience for the Northeastern University Political Review.

-Akshat graduated in May 2021.
-Currently, he works as a Program Assistant in the Europe Center of the Atlantic Council.
+Currently, Akshat works as a Program Assistant in the Europe Center of the Atlantic Council.